-The Company continues to evaluate the realizability of all of its net deferred tax assets at each reporting date and records a benefit for deferred tax assets to the extent it has deferred tax liabilities that provide a source of income to benefit the deferred tax asset.
+The Company continues to evaluate the realizability of all of its net deferred tax assets at each reporting date and records a benefit for deferred tax assets to the extent it has projected future income or deferred tax liabilities that provide a source of future income to benefit the deferred tax asset.
 As a result of this analysis, the Company continues to maintain a valuation allowance against a majority of its state deferred tax assets as the realization of these assets is not more likely than not given uncertainty of future earnings in these jurisdictions.

-The beginning and ending balances of the Company's unrecognized tax benefits are reconciled below for fiscal 2015, 2014, and 2013:
+The beginning and ending balances of the Company's unrecognized tax benefits are reconciled below for fiscal 2016, 2015, and 2014:

-Fiscal (in thousands) 2015 2014 2013 Unrecognized tax benefit, beginning of year \$ 5 7,192 \$ 6,869 \$ 6,186 Additions for tax positions, current year Additions for tax positions, prior year 5,140 717 2,485 Reductions for tax positions, prior year (5,231) (394) (1,802) Unrecognized tax benefit, end of year \$ 5 7,101 \$ 7,192 \$ 6,869
+Fiscal (in thousands) 2016 2015 2014 Unrecognized tax benefit, beginning of year \$ 7,101 \$ 7,192 6,869 Additions for tax positions, current year 519 Additions for tax positions, prior year 827 5,140 717 Reductions for tax positions, prior year (994) (5,231) (394) Unrecognized tax benefit, end of year \$ 7,453 \$ 7,101 7,192

-If recognized, the \$6.0 million of unrecognized tax benefit as of October 3, 2015 would impact the Company's effective tax rate.
+Approximately \$6.2 million of the \$7.5 million of unrecognized tax benefit as of October 1, 2016, if recognized, would impact the Company's effective tax rate.